-Making judgments: The student shall demonstrate his/her capacity to develop critical evaluation and personal analysis with reference to the main rules of international law studied during the course.
+Making judgements: The student shall demonstrate his/her capacity to develop critical evaluation and personal analysis with reference to the rules of international law studied during the course.
 He/she shall be able to read and understand the main customary and conventional rules of international law and to apply autonomous judgements to specific practical or theoretical problems.

 Communication skills: The student shall be able to communicate clearly, exhaustively and persuasively the legal knowledge acquired during the course concerning the contents and interpretation of international law as well cases and States practice.